This article contains compensated links; please read my disclaimer for more information.

 Getting to Palace of Versailles from Paris

 We picked up our car at the airport after spending one night in Paris.
-You can read about Paris in this article.
-There is no point in bringing a car to Paris and spending lots of time getting in and out of the city because of the traffic, so going back to the airport the next day was more convenient.
+Click here if you need tips for Paris.
+There is no point in bringing a car to Paris and spending a lot of time getting in and out of the city.
+The traffic might be awful and going back to the airport the next day is more convenient.

 Chateau de Versailles – skip the line tickets.

-I did some research in advanced, and we got the tickets to the Chateau de Versailles from Get your Guide before we left Norway.
+I did some research in advanced, and we got the tickets to the Chateau de Versailles and the Gardens from Get your Guide before we left Norway.